 What is stratification in audit sampling?

-ISA 530.A6 describes stratification as dividing a population into discrete sub-populations so that each stratum has similar characteristics.
-The practical effect is straightforward: a population with wide variability in item values requires a larger sample to achieve a given level of assurance.
-If you split that population into strata with narrower variability, each stratum requires a smaller sample, and the sum of those stratum-level samples is typically smaller than the single unstratified sample would have been.
+ISA 530 .A6 defines stratification as dividing a population into discrete sub-populations so that each stratum shares similar characteristics.
+A population with wide variability in item values requires a larger sample to reach a given confidence level.
+Split that population into strata with narrower variability, and each stratum requires a smaller sample.
+The sum of those stratum-level samples is typically smaller than the single unstratified sample would have been.

-The most common approach for tests of details is monetary stratification.
+For tests of details, the most common approach is monetary stratification.
 Items above a certain threshold (often performance materiality or a percentage of it) go into a "test all" stratum.
 Items between that threshold and a lower cutoff form a middle stratum sampled at a moderate rate.
-Items below the lower cutoff form a residual stratum sampled lightly or excluded if their total value is immaterial.
+Items below the lower cutoff form a residual stratum, sampled lightly or excluded if their total value is immaterial.

-ISA 530.A10(e) lists the stratification of the population as a factor the auditor must consider when determining sample size.
-This is not optional.
+ISA 530 .A10(e) lists population stratification as a factor the auditor must consider when determining sample size.
 If the population is highly variable and the auditor does not stratify, the resulting sample size must be large enough to compensate.
-Stratifying first is almost always more efficient.
+In our experience, stratifying first is more efficient on every engagement where the population has a long tail.

 Key Points

-• Stratification reduces the variability within each sub-population, which allows a smaller total sample to achieve the same confidence level.
+• Stratification reduces variability within each sub-population, which allows a smaller total sample to reach the same confidence level.

 • The most common stratification criterion is monetary value, but risk characteristics and transaction type are also valid bases.

-• ISA 530.A6 explicitly states that stratification can result in a lower sample size without a proportional increase in sampling risk.
+• ISA 530 .A6 states that stratification can produce a lower sample size without a proportional increase in sampling risk.

 • Poor stratification (or none at all) is one of the fastest ways to end up with an over-sized or under-targeted sample.